Vibrant SpiritVibrant Spirit

 Balance training involves doing exercises that strengthen the muscles that help keep you upright, including your legs and core.
 These kinds of exercises can improve stability and help prevent falls.

-STAYING ON OUR FEETBalance relies upon coordinated input from several of our body’s systems, including:
+Balance relies upon coordinated input from several of our body’s systems, including:

 Visual system.
 To get an idea of how important vision can be for balance, see if you can stand on one leg with your eyes closed for 30 seconds.
 (If your performance is wobbly, don’t worry; balance training can help stabilise it.)
 Our eyes also help us adjust our body’s position, so we can steer around obstacles in our path.